dorawyy/CPEN321_CMIYC/documentation/M5_Requirements_and_Design.md

 ### 3.5.
 Non-Functional Requirements

-1. **NFR1: Close to Real-Time Performance**
+1. **NFR1: App Startup Time**

    - **Description**: The app follows the Android vitals startup suggestions:

      - Cold startup takes 5 seconds or less.
      - Warm startup takes 2 seconds or less.
      - Hot startup takes 1.5 seconds or less.

+   - **Justification**: Quick startup ensures a seamless user experience, reducing wait times and improving engagement.

+2. **NFR2: Real-Time Performance**

+   - **Description**: The app must be designed to handle errors and unexpected conditions gracefully.
+This includes:

      - Friend Location Refresh: The average latency for refreshing friend locations on the home screen shall be approximately 500 ms (with an acceptable error margin).
      - User Location Update: The average latency to update the user's own location shall be approximately 500 ms (each individual call has a round-trip time of about 100 ms, aggregating to the target value).

-   - **Justification**: Quick startup and near-real-time location updates ensure a seamless and coordinated user experience.
+   - **Justification**: Near-real-time location updates ensure smooth and coordinated interactions, enhancing the overall user experience.

-2. **NFR2: Resilience and Error Handling**

-   - **Description**: The app must be designed to handle errors and unexpected conditions gracefully.
-This includes:

-     - Implementing robust error handling mechanisms (e.g., automatic retries with exponential backoff, graceful degradation of non-critical services).
-     - Comprehensive logging and monitoring of errors to facilitate rapid troubleshooting and recovery.
-     - Providing clear and actionable feedback to users when issues occur, ensuring minimal disruption to the overall experience.
-     - Ensuring that transient failures (such as temporary network outages or API errors) do not result in extended downtime or data loss.

-   - **Justification**: A resilient design with robust error handling minimizes disruptions and enhances reliability, ensuring that users enjoy a stable experience even when facing adverse conditions.

 ---